samtools/hts-specs/htsget.md

 2. must accept GET requests
 3. should provide CORS
 4. should allow multiple request retries, within reason
-5. should use HTTPS rather than plain HTTP except for testing or internal-only purposes (for security + in-flight corruption detection)
+5. should use HTTPS rather than plain HTTP except for testing or internal-only purposes (providing both security and robustness to data corruption in flight)
 6. Server must send the response with either the Content-Length header, or chunked transfer encoding, or both.
 Clients must detect premature response truncation.
 7. Client and URL endpoint may mutually negotiate HTTP/2 upgrade using the standard mechanism.
 8. Client must follow 3xx redirects from the URL, subject to typical fail-safe mechanisms (e.g. maximum number of redirects), always supplying the headers, if any.